byu-cce270/content/docs/unit1/0_getting_started/day1_hw.md

    7. Question 4: How many Projects and Exams will there be in this class?
    8. Screenshot 4: (Take a screenshot showing that you have joined the class teams)
    9. Post a message in Microsoft Teams in the Homework Help channel
-   10. Screenshot 5: (Take a screenshot showing you have a Google folder set up for this class)
-   11. Sign up for a time to meet with a TA:
+   10. Sign up for a time to meet with a TA:
        [Fall 2024 TA Sign Up](https://docs.google.com/spreadsheets/d/1nqcw1yafB527-MO8wGG0HVdsEkRI3NXKXWsEookGgos/edit?usp=sharing)
    </br> Once you meet with a TA they will give you the appropriate amount of points in Learning Suite.
    You will have until the end of the second full week to do so.